donnchadh/jMathLib/JMathLib/trunk/readme_creation_of_distribution.txt

 - change file: ChangeLog.txt

-- run the ant tasks: fulldist  (this creates all doc-files and the installer)
+- run the ant tasks: all  (this creates all doc-files and the installer)

 - go to to ../upload and find all required files upload JMathLibInstall_x.x.x.exe to sourceforge.net